paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 **(c) Briefing Requirement.—** The Secretary of Defense shall periodically brief the congressional defense committees on Department of Defense personnel and equipment assigned to sensitive military operations, including Department of Defense support to such operations conducted under the National Security Act of 1947 ([50 U.S.C.
 3001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim) et seq.).

-**(d) Sensitive Military Operation Defined.—** The term “sensitive military operation” means the following:
+**(d) Sensitive Military Operation Defined.—**

+(1) Except as provided in paragraph (2), in this section, the term “sensitive military operation” means—
-(1) A lethal operation or capture operation—

-  (A) conducted by the armed forces outside a declared theater of active armed conflict; or

-  (B) conducted by a foreign partner in coordination with the armed forces that targets a specific individual or individuals.
+  (A) a lethal operation or capture operation conducted by the armed forces or conducted by a foreign partner in coordination with the armed forces that targets a specific individual or individuals; or

-(2) An operation conducted by the armed forces outside a declared theater of active armed conflict in self-defense or in defense of foreign partners, including during a cooperative operation.
+  (B) an operation conducted by the armed forces in self-defense or in defense of foreign partners, including during a cooperative operation.

+(2) For purposes of this section, the term “sensitive military operation” does not include any operation conducted within Afghanistan, Syria, or Iraq.

 **(e) Rule of Construction.—** Nothing in this section shall be construed to provide any new authority or to alter or otherwise affect the War Powers Resolution ([50 U.S.C.
 1541](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1541&num=0&edition=prelim) et seq.), the Authorization for Use of Military Force (Public Law 107–40; [50 U.S.C.
 1541](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1541&num=0&edition=prelim) note), or any requirement under the National Security Act of 1947 ([50 U.S.C.
 3001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim) et seq.).

+**(f) Collective Self-defense Notification Requirement.—** Not later than 48 hours after the date on which a foreign partner force has been designated as eligible for the provision of collective self-defense by the armed forces for the purposes of subsection (d)(1)(B), the Secretary of Defense shall provide to the congressional defense committees notice in writing of such designation.

 ### Statutory Notes